AndreyGS/CMinimalMath/ReadMe.md

 # CMinimalMath

 Current project is some kind of fork of my another project MinimalMath that I was writing on Java.
-But with only one method - that perfoming multiplication.
-This project was built only as subject of self-training on C skills and for test - how fast C can be relatively of Java.
+But with not so much operations availible.
+This project was built only as subject of self-training on C skills and for the test - how fast C can be relatively of Java.

 This program defines a surrogate type (structure) - sldouble, that holds different parts of original double in its fields.
 The parts are: